UnexomWid/winmix/README.md

 unsafe {
     let winmix = WinMix::default();

-    // Enumerate all audio sessions, one for each program let sessions = winmix.enumerate()?;
+    // Get a list of all programs that have an entry in the volume mixer let sessions = winmix.enumerate()?;

     for session in sessions {
-        // You get the PID and path of the process that controls this audio session println!("pid: {}   path: {}", session.pid, session.path);
+        // PID and path of the process println!("pid: {}   path: {}", session.pid, session.path);

-        // You can mute or change the volume session.vol.set_mute(true)?;
+        // Mute
+        session.vol.set_mute(true)?;
         session.vol.set_mute(false)?;